CL614/frameworks_and_languages_module/technical_report.md

 ```javascript
 res.status(201).json(new_item)
 ```
-Above we can see '.JSON(new_item)'.
-The object 'new_item' is being parsed from the server to the client.
-Without '.JSON' we would have to format the object via hard code, this function removes the need of doing this and therefore removes the need for more lines of code.
-By allowing the system to autonomously format the object we remove the risk of error and create a more maintainable code environment. https://www.w3schools.com/whatis/whatis_json.asp
+In the provided snippet, '.JSON(new_item)' demonstrates the parsing of the 'new_item' object from the server to the client.
+This approach eliminates the necessity for manual object formatting through hard coding.
+The use of '.JSON' streamlines the process, reducing the codebase and mitigating the risk of errors associated with manual formatting.
+Allowing the system to autonomously handle the object's format not only enhances code maintainability but also fosters a more robust and error-resistant code environment.
+This approach promotes efficiency by leveraging built-in functionalities, contributing to a streamlined and reliable communication process between the server and client components. https://www.w3schools.com/whatis/whatis_json.asp